kmhswimgirl/binary-clock/README.md

 <img width="700" alt="Screenshot 2024-12-24 at 02 27 55" src="https://github.com/user-attachments/assets/972d5872-cb4c-4f9f-9be7-d79a7f309d89" />
 <br/>
 Note: each LED has a 220 ohm resistor connected to it, which will later be increased to further dim the LEDs as they are very bright at the moment.
 I also used this for some PCB/ KiCad practice

+## Version 1.1.0
+Added non-blocking timer, updated KiCad schematics, began thinking about building a much neater and more organized.
+CAD modeled a stand to hold the main board. wrote and tested display compatibility for an SSD1306 128x32.

+### Images:

+### Features:
+  - timer is now non blocking
+  - added OLED display in order to show current date and day of the week
+  - refactored code in order to accommodate auto dimming by using analog pwm signals instead of digital ones

+### KiCad Schematic:
+Note: Schematic has been updated to include resistors, still only hsows the main board wiring, but will soon include all elements of the design